-At Netsafe LIVE events, our Education Advisors talk about the risks, challenges and opportunities of digital tech, and the practical ways we can help young people to be safe online.
+At Netsafe LIVE events, our Education Advisors talk about the risks, challenges and opportunities of digital tech, and look at ways we can help young people to be safe online.
 There are sessions for school leaders, educators and parents, and we could be in your neighbourhood soon.

 Senior Leaders/Pastoral and e-Learning Leaders